NVIDIA/NeMo-Guardrails/nemoguardrails/library/autoalign/README.md

 The actions `autoalign_input_api` and `autoalign_output_api` takes in two arguments `show_autoalign_message` and `show_toxic_phrases`.
 Both the arguments expect boolean value being passed to them.
 The default value of `show_autoalign_message` is `True` and for `show_toxic_phrases` is False.
-The `show_autoalign_message` controls whether we will any output from autoalign or not.
+The `show_autoalign_message` controls whether we will show any output from autoalign or not.
 The response from AutoAlign would be presented as a subtext, when `show_autoalign_message` is kept `True`.
 Details regarding the second argument can be found in `text_toxicity_extraction` section.